[HISTORY: Adopted by the Board of Aldermen (now City Council) of the City of Chicopee 3-19-2019 by Ord. No. 19-17. Amendments noted where applicable.]

 Issuance of an administrative order shall not be a bar against, or a prerequisite for, taking any other action against the user.

 The general costs for implementation, management, and enforcement of the City's stormwater management program are borne by all property owners.
-However, under this section, the City may assess, against any user that violated any provision of this code or a stormwater discharge permit issued hereunder, charges to recover program actual costs resulting from enforcement action of said violation, including but not limited to:
+However, under this section, the City may assess against any user that violated any provision of this chapter or a stormwater discharge permit issued hereunder charges to recover program actual costs resulting from enforcement action of said violation, including but not limited to:

 Costs for monitoring, inspections and surveillance procedures;

 Costs for reviewing accidental discharge procedures and construction;